jed-harwood/SGM/README.md

 ## Overview

-This repository contains an R package for fitting Spectral Graph Models and a companion folder of scripts for reproducing the simulation and stock-market analyses from the GAR paper.
+This repository contains the `SGM` R package for fitting Spectral Graph Models and two companion analysis areas:

+* `GAR`: simulation and stock-market analyses from the GAR paper.
+* `TARGAR`: TAR-GAR simulations and the temperature application.

 Most users will work with the `SGM` package directly: